muhammad-tamim/JavaScript-notes/README.md

 ![call-stack-2](./images/Call%20Stack2.png.png)

 ### Closure

-A closure is a function technique where inner function remembers the variables from its outer scope, even after that outer function has finished executing.
+A closure is a function technique where an inner function remembers the variables from its outer scope, even after that outer function has finished executing.

 ```js